Even after the Dow and the S&P 500 closed at new all-time highs, closely followed contrarian Marc Faber keeps sounding the alarm.» Read More

 As global stocks stage a big rebound, one market watcher says the initial plunge was a major pressure point for Russia's Vladimir Putin concerning Ukraine.

 Some of the names on the move ahead of the open.

-Companies in the news after the bell Tuesday.
+Companies are making headlines after the bell Monday.